azeezat123/SCAMP-Assesment/README.md

 # SCAMP-Assesment
-Using Javascript, write out a function to output the fibbonnacci seuence of a given number
+Using Javascript, write out a function to output the fibbonnacci sequence of a given number